 Ken Seiling Waterloo Region Museum and Doon Heritage Village: Discover the history of the Waterloo region from indigenous peoples to community settlement in the 1800s, to the industrial revolution and manufacturing boom.
 Outside, wander the 60-acre Doon Heritage Village where interpreters in period dress and the Building Stories app will help you learn more about the buildings and way of life from the early 1900s.

 Museums and More That Are Worth The Drive to Toronto

 Royal Ontario Museum (ROM): Explore natural history from dinosaurs to the bat cave, as well as history from around the world.
-With special hands-on interactive galleries, the artifacts really come alive!
+With special hands-on interactive galleries, the artefacts really come alive!

-Hockey Hall of Fame: Home of the original Stanley Cup as well as artifacts, memorabilia and hands-on galleries.
+Hockey Hall of Fame: Home of the original Stanley Cup as well as artefacts, memorabilia and hands-on galleries.
 Permanent exhibits show Ethnicity in Hockey, Women in Hockey, and Disabled Hockey.

 Casa Loma: Sir Henry Pellatt built Casa Loma – then the biggest private residence in Canada – full of extravagant fixtures and fittings.
 An extremely popular film location you can see some recreations from some of the more famous movies and television shows filmed there.
 With a secret passage out to the carriage house, there is a lot to explore.

 Black Creek Pioneer Village: Visit small-town Ontario from the 1860s made up of 40 heritage buildings, most donated and relocated to Black Creek (sometimes brick by brick!), 70 heritage animals and gardens of plants and flowers grown from heritage seeds.
 Costumed educators show visitors the trades and crafts of the time using some of the 50,000 artefacts on-site to bring the time to life.